Robinhood vs Public in 2026

 Mobile Trading

-The second and final trading platform at both firms is the mobile app.
-Robinhood’s app uses the same order form and charting tools found on the website.
-However, on the app, charts cannot be rotated horizontally.
+The second trading platform at both firms is the mobile app.
+Robinhood’s app uses many of the same order-entry tools found on the website.
+Robinhood also has brought some Legend-style charting features to mobile.

 robinhood